 The Treasurer maintains the Association's financial records.
-It is important to establish and maintain SIMPLE procedures for handling the Association's money:
+It is important to establish and maintain simple procedures for handling the Association's money.
+Essential procedures include:

-- Always issue receipts; - 2 people to count money and the receipt signed by both; - bank all money received; - 2 people to sign cheques or authorise online transactions (ensure those in a direct relationship don't co-sign); - sight an invoice before authorising any transactions; and - never sign blank cheques
+- Always issue receipts; - 2 people to count money and the receipt signed by both (P&C Constitution Rule 17.3); - · bank all money received; - 2 people to sign cheques or authorise online transactions (ensure those in a direct relationship don't co-sign); - sight an invoice before authorising any transactions; and - never sign blank cheques.

-It is the responsibility of the Treasurer to prepare and present a WRITTEN report for every General Meeting, including an up-to-date bank reconciliation, a copy of the most recent bank statement and a statement of receipts and payments.
+The Treasurer is responsible for preparing and presenting a written report for every General Meeting (P&C Constitution Rule 17.11), including an up-to-date bank reconciliation, a copy of the most recent bank statement and a statement of receipts and payments.
 Other responsibilities include:

-- Preparing the annual financial report for the AGM, auditor or reviewer as required; - management of all the P&C's accounts including overseeing ALL Sub-committee accounts; and - completion of tax, superannuation and employee entitlements as necessary.
+- Preparing the annual financial report for the AGM, auditor or reviewer as required; - management of all the P&C's accounts, including overseeing ALL Sub-Committee accounts; and - completing tax, superannuation, and employee entitlements as necessary.

-All financial records must be kept for a minimum of 7 years, however personnel records of employees must be kept for the time of their employment and for 7 years after termination/ resignation.
+All financial records must be kept for a minimum of 7 years, however personnel records of employees must be kept for the time of their employment and for 7 years after termination/resignation.